SioKCronin/website/content/ai_notes/data_engineering/stream_architecture.md

 and real-time processing is required, with a new data maxim, "use it and lose it".

 How do we architect such a system?
-The answer proposed by Dunning & Friedman's book **Streaming Arhitecture** is that we use data streams throughout our entire architecture.
+The answer proposed by Dunning & Friedman's book **Streaming Architecture** is that we use data streams throughout our entire architecture.
 We can refer to this as Universal Stream-based Architecture.
-In this structure data is used immediately upon ingestion, but still need durability in case processess downstream aren't ready to process the stream (the data should persist in some way, and be processed when the stream is flowing again).
+In this structure data is used immediately upon ingestion, but we still need durability in case processess downstream aren't ready to process the stream (the data should persist in some way, and be processed when the stream is flowing again).
 Another key idea of this architecture is to decouple data sources from data consumers.
 Data may flow to an archive, to an aggregator in a